Photo by Samo Trebizan / Shutterstock.com

 However, HHS notes that you must check with your insurance company before you get a shot.
 Some insurers require you to go to a specific facility to get the vaccination.
 Fail to heed these rules, and you might end up paying for your shot.

 Unfortunately, millions of Americans remain uninsured.
 If these folks want a flu shot, they will have to pay for it out of pocket.
-Fortunately, many providers offer the shot at a low cost.
+On the bright side, many providers offer the shot at a low cost.

 One of the best deals was at Costco, where you can get a flu shot for just $19.99.